Learn how you can help close the literacy gap and make a difference in the lives of those in need. Get involved today and help make a difference

 Why the Pension Financial Literacy Gap Exists

-Second, many Canadians do not receive enough education about pensions.
-Schools do not teach financial literacy, and many employers do not offer enough education or resources to help their employees make informed decisions about their retirement savings.
+Additionally, most Canadians do not receive adequate education on pensions.
+Schools don’t teach much about managing money and retirement, and many employers don’t provide the necessary education or resources to help employees make informed decisions about their retirement savings.

-Finally, the pension industry itself can be confusing and difficult to understand.
-Many pension plans are filled with jargon and technical terms that can be intimidating to those who are not familiar with them.
+On top of that, the pension industry can be confusing and difficult to understand.
+Many pension plans are full of jargon and technical terms that can intimidate those who don’t know them.

 The Consequences of the Pension Financial Literacy Gap